formlio/forml/docs/tutorials/titanic/setup.rst

 Starting a New Project
 ----------------------

-Run the following shell command to create the initial :doc:`project structure<../../project>`:
+Run the following shell command to create the initial :ref:`project structure <project>`:

 .. code-block:: console